ziadasr/Tasky-App/README.md

 Tasky is a robust, full-stack task management application engineered for **system reliability and security**.
 This project serves as an architectural case study, demonstrating proficiency in **asynchronous processing (BullMQ/Redis)** and the implementation of **data-layer Role-Based Access Control (RBAC)** within a Node.js/Express environment.

 The platform enforces a three-tiered hierarchy: **Admin**, **Manager**, and **Employee**.
+🛡️ 1.
+Admin Capabilities

+Admins have full system-wide visibility and control.
+They represent the top tier of the hierarchy.

+Admin Can:
+✔ View all tasks created in the entire application
+✔ Assign tasks to Managers
+✔ View all Manager & Employee data, including:
+Personal details (name, email, department, salary, lastlogin) Employment data (salary, role)
+✔ Manage user accounts (CRUD operations, role assignments) ✔ Access system-level analytics & monitoring
+✔ View background job logs (queue status, failures, retries) Admin cannot:
+✘ Directly assign tasks to Employees (must go through Managers)

+👨‍💼 2.
+Manager Capabilities
+Managers operate as mid-level leaders who oversee Employees.
+Manager Can:
+✔ Work on tasks assigned by Admins
+✔ Assign tasks to Employees
+✔ View Employee data including: (name, email, department, salary, lastlogin) ✔ Track task progress of their department/team
+✔ Approve or reject work submissions (if implemented) Manager cannot:
+✘ View Admins’ private data
+✘ View employees from other managers' departments
+✘ Assign tasks directly to other Managers or Admins

+👷 3.
+Employee Capabilities
+Employees are the task executors inside the system.
+Employee Can:
+✔ View only the tasks assigned to them by their Manager ✔ Execute tasks and submit task updates
+✔ Update task progress (Pending → In Progress → Completed) Employee cannot:
+✘ Assign tasks to anyone
+✘ View data of other employees
+✘ Access admin/manager dashboards
+✘ View tasks not assigned to them

 -----
 ## ⚙️ Technical Architecture & Design Principles

 ### 1\.
 Asynchronous Reliability (BullMQ & Redis) ⚡